denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^22]: Goldberg, “Controller,” 1.

-[^23]: For example, Susan Hockey says, “Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy” (^Hockey, “History of Humanities Computing,” n.p.).
+[^23]: For example, Susan Hockey writes that “Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy.”
+See Susan Hockey, “The History of Humanities Computing” in *Companion to Digital Humanities* (Oxford: Blackwell Publishing Professional, 2004).

-[^24]: Lee and Worral, *Electronic Composition*, 48.
+[^24]: Richard Lee and Roy Worrall, Symposium on Electronic Composition in Printing (Washington, DC: National Bureau of Standards, 1968), 48.

+[^25]: Daniel et al., Magnetic Recording;

+Engel, “1888-1988”;

-[^25]: Daniel et al., Magnetic Recording; Engel, “1888-1988”; Poulsen, “Method of Recording”; Oberlin Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”; Vasic and Kurtas, Coding and Signal Processing.
+Poulsen, “Method of Recording”;

+Oberlin Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”;

+Vasic and Kurtas, Coding and Signal Processing.

 [^26]: Camras, “Magnetic Recording Tapes,” 505.